 - Sibling support

-- Discharge planning and integrating community resources
+- Integrating community resources

 Our team follows patients over the long-term, providing continuity between services and multiple admissions while addressing all aspects of the family’s needs.